 Most businesses have accepted the use of smartphones in the workplace as an inevitable part of doing business in the digital age.
 With this use comes, however, a need to establish and understand the legal ramifications of personal or company-issued smartphone use by employees.
-Here, the digital forensics experts at Atlantic Data Forensics provide guidance for business owners when considering the legal ramifications of smartphone use in the workplace.
+Here, the computer forensics experts at Atlantic Data Forensics provide guidance for business owners when considering the legal ramifications of smartphone use in the workplace.

 Legal Considerations for Personal Smartphone Use